PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 There are 2 types of UDP tunnels: `udpclient` and `udpserver`

-`udpclient` forwards 1 local udp endpoint to 1 remote i2p destination
+`udpclient` forwards 1 local UDP endpoint to 1 remote I2P destination

     [openvpn-client-simple]